-Is the deadlift enough to make your back strong?
+Is the deadlift alone enough to make your back strong?

 Let me start by reframing question, if you’re able to deadlift twice your body weight, do you have a strong back?